macournoyer/thin/README.md

-    -C, --config FILE                Load options from config file --all [DIR]                  Send command to each config files in DIR -O, --onebyone                   Restart the cluster one by one (only works with restart command) -w, --wait NUM                   Maximum wait time for server to be started in seconds (use with -O)
+    -C, --config FILE                Load options from config file --all [DIR]                  Send command to each config files in DIR -O, --onebyone                   Restart the cluster one by one (only works with restart command) -X, --xbyx                       Restart the cluster in batches up to X servers at a time (only works with restart command)
+    -w, --wait NUM                   Maximum wait time for server to be started in seconds (use with -O)

 Tuning options: